mjambon/thoughts/src/definitions/definitions.md

 *** reasoning
-title: Reasoning
+title: reasoning
 synonyms: reason

 Any [mental] activity that makes heavy use of [symbols].

 *** sentence
-title: Sentence
+title: sentence
 synonyms: sentences, compound symbol, compound symbols

 A sentence is a compound [symbol] i.e. a symbol formed by combining multiple symbols into one.

 *** language
-title: Language
+title: language
 synonyms: languages

 A collection of [symbols] produced by combining other symbols.